chapel-lang/chapel/doc/rst/usingchapel/launcher.rst

     export CHPL_LAUNCHER_PARTITION=debug

+  This can also be done by passing the ``--partition`` flag to the executable.

 * Optionally, you can specify a slurm nodelist by setting the environment variable ``CHPL_LAUNCHER_NODELIST``.
 For example, to use node nid00001, set:

   .. code-block:: bash

     export CHPL_LAUNCHER_NODELIST=nid00001

+  This can also be done by passing the ``--nodelist`` flag to the executable.

 * Optionally, you can specify a slurm constraint by setting the environment variable ``CHPL_LAUNCHER_CONSTRAINT``.
 For example, to use nodes with the